Examples of USS Maine in the following topics:

 - In 1898, the American battleship USS Maine was destroyed by an explosion in the Cuban Harbor of Havana.

-- However the day before the proposal was delivered (November 27 in Japan), on November 26 in Japan, the main Japanese attack fleet left port for Pearl Harbor.
+- However, the day before the proposal was delivered (November 27), the main Japanese attack fleet left port for Pearl Harbor.

 - Navy battleship USS California (BB-44) slowly sinking alongside Ford Island, Pearl Harbor, Hawaii (USA), as a result of bomb and torpedo damage, December 7, 1941.